The Theatre School > Conservatory > Graduate Conservatory > Arts Leadership

 Kellstadt Graduate School of Business is applied and synthesized through the fellowship at Chicago Shakespeare Theater.
 This rigorous and nationally distinct program is designed to prepare highly skilled leaders in the complex and sophisticated world of the arts.
 Two students are selected to enter the program each year.

-Students learn from a distinguished faculty of working professionals who possess a wide variety of backgrounds and expertise and receive on-the-job training at one of the nation’s fastest growing theatre companies.
-The program is jointly supervised by veteran theatre producer and full-time faculty member Alan Salzenstein, and Executive Director of Chicago Shakespeare Theater, Criss Henderson.
+Students learn from a distinguished faculty of working professionals who possess a wide variety of backgrounds and expertise in the arts and entertainment industry.
+The program is jointly supervised by veteran theatre producer and full-time faculty member,

-Chicago Shakespeare Theater demonstrates an enterprising spirit well suited to the aims of the Arts Leadership Fellowship.
-Likewise, Arts Leadership students are introduced to all phases of work at CST and assume management positions for specific projects.
-Students undertake staff management, line production, and strategic development duties in various departments, and in doing so, interact with several of the CST’s constituencies, from patrons to artists to donors.
+Arts Leadership students are introduced to all phases of work at CST and assume management positions for specific projects.
+Students undertake staff management, line production, and strategic development duties in various departments and in doing so, interact with several of the CST’s constituencies, from patrons to artists to donors.
 Students administer the routine tasks that keep a theater running smoothly, and helm company-wide programs that require the highest standard of execution and accountability.
-A front-line involvement in day-to-day operations coupled with access to the CST’s “big picture” planning afford students a unique opportunity to develop the skills and vision necessary to lead an arts organization into the future.
+Front-line involvement in day-to-day operations coupled with access to the CST’s “big picture” planning afford students a unique opportunity to develop the skills and vision necessary to lead an arts organization into the future.

 The Arts Leadership Fellowship includes a compensation package of a full-time salary and benefits.
 The total package is generally equal to a tuition remission, prior to taxes.
-In addition to the compensation package, The Theatre School also awards scholarships to Arts Leadership students for each year of the program.
+In addition to the compensation package, The Theatre School also awards scholarships to Arts Leadership students for both years of the program.